Andereoo/TkinterWeb/README.md

 **HTML/CSS:**
 * TkinterWeb supports HTML 4.01 and CSS 2.1.
 A full list of supported CSS declarations can be found at [http://tkhtml.tcl.tk/support.html](https://web.archive.org/web/20250325123206/http://tkhtml.tcl.tk/support.html).
 * Most CSS pseudo-elements, such as `:hover` and `:active` are also supported.
-* On 64-bit Windows and Linux, ``border-radius`` and more cursor options are also supported.
+* On 64-bit Windows and Linux, if the TkinterWeb-Tkhtml-Extras package is installed, ``border-radius`` and more cursor options are also supported.

 **JavaScript:**
 * Javascript only partly supported at the moment.